jeff-cruz/jeff-cruz/README.md

 ![figma](https://user-images.githubusercontent.com/99565410/174503755-d17913e7-1971-4b28-9c79-52f04a36b6f8.png)

 ## 🧑🏻‍💻 About Me
 Hi everyone!
-I'm Jeffrey/Jeff, an aspiring full-stack software engineer!
+I'm Jeffrey/Jeff, a software engineer!
 Strong in HTML5, CSS3 and JavaScript and more than willing to learn everything I can to be more experienced and to build my skill set.

 Restaurant Shift Lead ➡️ Retail Sales Associate ➡️ Professional Dancer ➡️ Medical Administrator ➡️ Software Engineer